-PGIM Real Estate is understood to have entered into an agreement with Alpha Investment Partners to buy 78 Shenton Way, a prime office property in Singapore from a fund managed by the private equity unit of Keppel Group for around S$680 million ($494 million), according to an account by the Singapore-based Business Times.
+PGIM Real Estate is understood to have entered into an agreement with Alpha Investment Partners to buy 78 Shenton Way, a prime office property in Singapore from a fund managed by Alpha Investment Partners for around S$680 million ($494 million), according to an account by the Singapore-based Business Times.

-The deal for the 362,000 square foot by net lettable area (33,630 square metre) property, which is expected to be finalised by the middle of this month, comes just over two and a half years after the fund managed by the division of Keppel Capital took full possession of the property in a deal that valued the two-tower project at S$603 million.
+The deal for the 362,000 square foot by net lettable area (33,630 square metre) property, which is expected to be finalised by the middle of this month, comes just over two and a half years after the fund managed by the private equity fund management division of Singapore’s Keppel Group took full possession of the property in a deal that valued the two-tower project at S$603 million.

-The reported transaction, which follows planning applications by AIP seeking to redevelop the property next to the Keppel Viaduct in Singapore’s downtown core, involves contingencies for revised pricing depending on which, if any of the requests to redevelop the pair of aging office towers receives approval from officials in Asia’s most planned city.
+The reported transaction, which follows planning applications by Alpha Investment Partners seeking to redevelop the property next to the Keppel Viaduct in Singapore’s downtown core, involves contingencies for revised pricing depending on which, if any of the requests to redevelop the pair of aging office towers receives approval from officials in Asia’s most planned city.

 Asset Price May Depend on Development Approvals

 A property investment affiliate of Prudential Financial, PGIM’s deal for 78 Shenton Way would secure for the private equity fund manager the pair of mis-matched grade A towers near the Tanjong Pagar MRT station at a price of around S$1,900 ($1,381) per square foot of net lettable area.